What’s the Difference Between a VA, PM, OBM and DOO?

-It’s my mission to help my fellow moms, military spouses and women starting second careers to work from home in this digital economy.
-Through my podcast, blog, Facebook community and the Digital Media VA Crash Course, I teach women online marketing skills to get hired as well-rounded, unicorn assistant.
+It’s my mission to help my fellow moms, military spouses, and women starting second careers to work from home in this digital economy.
+Through my podcast, blog, Facebook community, and the Unicorn Digital Marketing Assistant School, I teach women online marketing implementation skills and mechanics to be able to work with online business owners as a well-rounded, digital marketing assistant.

-There’s usually two tracks for my students that this Virtual Assistant world opens up:
+There are usually two long-term tracks for my students that this digital service provider world opens up:

-1. The Administrative Virtual Assistant who becomes the business brain, who runs, organizes, manages projects and day-to-day business tasks.
+1. The Administrative Assistant who becomes the business brain: who runs, organizes, manages projects and operates day-to-day business tasks.

-2. The Creative Virtual Assistant who becomes the visionary, who creates, designs and shares the creative content and messaging to build the brand.
+2. The Creative Service Provider who becomes the visionary: who creates, designs and shares the creative content and messaging to build the brand.

 Both roles are crucial to business owners and are completely different scopes of services.
-Both roles require solid foundations of online marketing and digital business that I teach inside the VA Crash Course.
+Both roles require solid foundations of online marketing and digital business that I teach inside the Unicorn Digital Marketing Assistant School.

-Today I want to dive into the role of #1 VA, the former, who is on his/her way to be a project manager (PM), online business manager (OBM,) or director of operations (DOO).
+Today I want to dive into the role of #1, the Admin Assistant, who is on his/her way to becoming a project manager (PM), online business manager (OBM,) or director of operations (DOO).
+Wonder what the difference is between them?
+Keep reading!

 The Admin VA who is Meant for More

-I have never liked the term “Virtual Assistant.”
+I have never liked the term “Virtual Assistant” (VA).
 For years my clients called me this term, and I had to google what it meant.
-(Being military and from the DC, I thought Veterans Affairs or Virginia. ?)
+(Being military and from the DC area, I first assumed it meant Veterans Affairs or Virginia. ?)
 To me it sounded low-level, and I have always been more than just an assistant.
+It’s a broad term that doesn’t communicate the actual duty, title, and tasks.
+I rant on this all the time.

-But it’s the accepted industry lingo, so we’ll go with it.
+But for now, it’s the accepted industry lingo, so we’ll go with it.

-It’s a starting place, especially when new to the digital world.
+It’s a starting place, especially when you’re new to the digital world.

 If you have any kind of hunger, critical-thinking, problem-solving initiative, you will quickly outgrow the “Just a VA” role and become so much more and have a bigger impact in business AND make more $$$.